manojamandu/Text-Categorization-Using-XGBoost-and-Word2Vec-Framework/README.md

 Contributions are welcome!
 Please fork the repository, create a new branch for any feature or bugfix, and submit a pull request for review.

-## License

-Specify your project’s license here, for example:
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by [original research or other relevant sources].
 - Libraries and frameworks: XGBoost, Gensim's Word2Vec, Scikit-learn.

 ---

-This template should help provide clarity on the project's purpose, usage, and setup, making it accessible for others.
-You can tailor each section to better reflect the specific details and findings of your project.